Amodio/debian-config/README.md

 -------

 The system will take approximately 4 GB on your SSD; reserve 6 to 10 GB.
-The installation process is estimated to less than half an hour.
+All the installation process is estimated to less than half an hour.
 Take a look at the result in the [screenshot file](https://raw.github.com/Amodio/debian-config/master/screenshot.png).